Blog

 * Greater Energy Efficiency Improved heating and cooling systems and better insulation techniques offer efficiencies.
 Many homes built before the 1950’s had no or hardly any insulation.
 Today homes have a minimum R13 in the walls and R30 in floors and ceilings.
 Additionally, there are many other options today to add more and denser types of insulation if you want.

 * Structural Strength In areas subject to inclement weather or earthquakes (yes even the DC area has some of these design requirements), builders now use extra bracing and framing systems to better withstand exterior stress.
-Soils are tested and foundations engineered to resist or accommodate movement.
+Soils are tested and foundations are engineered to resist or accommodate movement.
 New drainage devices collect rain from gutters and slopes, then deliver water directly into storm drains.
 Roof and floor trusses enhance structural strength and create new interior design options.

-* Better Health – Today, asbestos and lead have been completely eliminated from materials used in new construction.
+* Better Health – Today, asbestos and lead have been eliminated from materials used in new construction.
 Formaldehyde emissions from products such as particleboard and plywood have been substantially reduced as well.
 And new control systems are available for areas where radon could be a potential problem.

 There are several benefits to purchasing a pre-construction home.
 Brand-new homes do not come with repair costs since nothing in the home has ever been used and the structure has not been subject to the elements.